princeton-pli/hal-harness/agent_eval_harness/inspect/README.md

     return solve
 ```

+To learn more about implement agents using Inspect see the [documentation on agents](https://inspect.ai-safety-institute.org.uk/agents.html).

 ## Custom External Agents

 You may also use a completely external agent to complete the evaluation.
 In this scenario, the Inspect Task is primarily used to define the dataset and scoring function.
 When executed, this will read the Task's samples, execute the custom agent (passing the sample data to it), then score the results returned by the agent.
 To use a custom agent: